shazow/nixfiles/README.md

 Rough sketch of the expected disk layout with full-disk encryption.

+Some changes to the sketch for a more realistic scenario:

+- Swap partition should be at least as big as the machine's RAM to support hibernate-to-disk.
+Otherwise, it can be omitted altogether in place of a swapfile.
+- Boot partition can be made bigger to support an embedded recovery image (4-6 GB).

 **NOTE**: If trying in a VM, make sure to use a SCSI virtual disk (instead of HDA) and UEFI enabled.

 ```bash